rss logo

 hlKy6azGCB0uVbCdkW8Htx23k57iWzOFJRLAYHTx5wU=

-• Configure the profile (Note: keep the private key generated by the WireGuard application on Windows.)
+• Configure the WireGuard profile on the Windows client.
+Note: Do not modify the private key automatically generated by the WireGuard application — keep it as is.

 WireGuard Windows interface showing manual configuration of a new tunnel including private key, peer public key, and endpoint